Home

 Hardness No

 I strongly recommend that you don't allow jojoba oil to take up more then 10% of the oils used within a recipe.
 Incorporating too much will create a somewhat soft bar and produce a poor lather.
-It's also very expensive compared to other soap making oils, so using too much is unpractical for many soap makers.
+It's also very expensive compared to other soap making oils, so using too much is impractical for many soap makers.

-Finally, be sure to buy jojoba oil from a reputable company as fakes and imitations are out their!
+Finally, be sure to buy jojoba oil from a reputable company as fakes and imitations are indeed out their!

 Return from jojoba oil for soap making to the soap making ingredients main page.